flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 3. PS3Xploit can't trigger those system calls directly due to the Hypervisor's 'no-execute' protection, preventing the exploit from loading new code in userland.
 However, it can find a way to overwrite Flash memory by 'borrowing' Visual Shell's routines.
 4. Consequently, PS3Xploit proceeds to modify Webkit's execution stack to redirect execution to Visual Shell's routines.
 This type of technique (corrupting the stack to deviate execution to other code residing in memory) is called **Return Oriented Programming** (ROP) and it's very popular in the InfoSec genre.
 One way of mitigating this is by implementing **Address space layout randomisation** (ASLR), which makes it difficult to guess the location of the routines (called _gadgets_) but, as you can guess, Sony's hypervisor lacks ASLR.
 5. Finally, those system calls are triggered with PS3Xploit's parameters and so they replace CoreOS files (the first part of the operating system, stored in Flash memory) with patched ones [@anti_piracy-flash_writer].
 6. The console is now able to install unofficial software updates, an opportunity the user can now _exploit_ to install a custom firmware.
-However, it can't downgrade the system version, yet, but once an up-to-date CFW is installed, the user can install further utilities to downgrade the system and install a better-equipped CFW, if so wants.
+However, it can't downgrade the system version, yet, but once an up-to-date CFW is installed, the user can install further utilities to downgrade the system and install a better-equipped CFW, if he/she so wishes.

 As you can see, this _gift from the sky_ brought custom firmwares back into the spotlight and rendered hardware downgraders and ODEs obsolete.
 On the other side, for those units which couldn't install a CFW either way (the _unhackables_), the team later offered **PS3Hen**, a different exploit package that focused on enabling a subset of CFW functions (including the ability to execute homebrew).
 This one installs itself as an entry in XMB and the user must run it every time they power on their console to re-enable the execution of homebrew apps.